Chemistry

 This course covers solution equilibria, kinetics, electrochemistry, radiochemistry, transition metal chemistry, and descriptive chemistry of the elements.
 In addition, an introduction to organic chemistry is included.
 Lab work includes qualitative analysis, thermochemistry, and kinetic studies, and further develops inorganic preparative techniques.
 Computers are utilized for data acquisition and interpretation.

-This course studies the fundamental principles of organic chemistry with the emphasis upon the practical application of modern principles to functional groups, reactivity, physical properties, and methods of synthesis of organic compounds.
-The lab portion of the course will give students the opportunity to engage in experiments that provide concrete examples of materials covered in the lecture portion of the course.
+This course studies the fundamental principles of organic compounds with an emphasis on the practical applications of functional groups, reactivity, physical properties, chemical reactions, and methods of synthesis of organic molecules.
+The reaction mechanisms will be discussed through the reaction pathway.
+The lab portion of the course will allow students to engage in experiments that provide concrete examples of the typical organic lab techniques and course contents covered in the lecture.
+Laboratory activities include Chemical Safety along with the preparation, isolation, purification, and characterization of Organic Compounds.

-This course is the second half of the Organic Chemistry series with emphasis on oxygen-containing and nitrogen-containing organic substances, polymers, carbohydrates, proteins, lipids, and other biomolecules.
-The lab will involve multiple-step synthesis from smaller molecules to larger molecules.
+This course is the second semester of the Organic Chemistry series with emphasis on the physical properties, chemical reactions, and mechanisms associated with the oxygen-containing and nitrogen-containing organic molecules.
+The structures and functions of four major biological molecules in human, carbohydrates, proteins, lipids, and nucleic acids, will be included.
+The lab will involve multiple-step synthesis from smaller organic molecules to larger molecules and identification of major organic and biological molecules.

-This course is designed for students interested in furthering their knowledge of Chemistry on an independent study basis.
-These studies may require a combination of laboratory and library research.
-Project findings will be presented in a scientific poster format, video, protocol or research publication.
+This course is designed for students interested in expanding their knowledge of Chemistry through independent study.
+Independent study may require a combination of laboratory work and doing library research.
+The results may be presented using multiple modalities.

 Yong Ma